Medicine Overview of Raciper Tablet

 Nausea, Headache, Abdominal pain, Constipation, Flatulence, Diarrhoea.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Raciper 40mg Tablet at a fixed time.
+Raciper 40mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 In Depth Information on Raciper Tablet

 - Inform your doctor if you do not feel better after taking it for 14 days as you may be suffering from some other problem that needs attention.

 - Raciper can decrease magnesium levels in blood.
 Get your magnesium levels checked regularly.
 You may need a magnesium supplement or need to discontinue your medicine.

 - Inform your doctor if you are suffering from osteoporosis as Raciper can weaken your bones by decreasing calcium levels in blood.
 You may need a calcium supplement, preferably calcium citrate.

 - Raciper is a well-tolerated medicine and provides relief for a long time.

 - It may take a few days to show its effect.
 You can take an antacid for a quick relief during this time unless your doctor has asked you not to use them.